Mkk1313/recipe-rating-inference-and-prediction/README.md

 ### Conclusion

-With a p-value of 0.1247, we **fail to reject the null hypothesis** at the α = 0.05 significance level.
+With a p-value of 0.1236, we **fail to reject the null hypothesis** at the α = 0.05 significance level.

 **Conclusion:** Our model appears to perform **fairly** between French and non-French recipes.
-The difference in RMSE between these groups (0.0259) is not statistically significant and could reasonably be due to random chance.
+The difference in RMSE between these groups (0.0826) is not statistically significant and could be due to random chance.

 This suggests that the model treats both types of recipes similarly and does not systematically favor one group over the other in terms of prediction accuracy.
-While French recipes have slightly higher average error (0.6384 vs 0.6125), this difference is within the range we'd expect from random variation given the sample sizes.
+While French recipes have higher average error (0.7170 vs 0.6343), this difference is within the range we'd expect from random variation given the sample sizes (376 French vs 15,859 non-French recipes).

-The fairness of our model is reassuring, especially given that:
-1. French recipes are a minority class (only 1.3% of the dataset)
-2. The model was not specifically designed to handle this imbalance
-3. French recipes might have different rating patterns due to cultural factors
+The fairness of our model is reassuring, especially given that French recipes are a minority class (only 2.2% of the dataset) and might have different rating patterns due to cultural factors.

-The lack of significant bias suggests our engineered features capture recipe quality in a way that generalizes across cuisine types.